Photo from Unsplash

 Rabboni--My Master

-When the disciples had returned to their home, Mary stood at the door of the sepulchre, weeping.
-Then she took one more look at the place where He had lain.
-Thus still we look down into the grave of ordinances, of past emotions, of old and sacred memories, seeking for the Redeemer.
-The angel-guards sought in vain to comfort her; but what could they do for her, who longed to hear His Voice only?
+After the disciples returned home, Mary stood weeping outside the tomb.
+Then she took one last look at the place where Jesus had been laid.
+How often we, too, look down into the graves of past experiences, old emotions, and sacred memories, seeking for the Redeemer.
+The angels at the tomb could not comfort Mary—what could they do for her when only the sound of His voice could satisfy her?

-The sense of a Presence behind, or perhaps, as St. Chrysostom finely suggests, because of an expression of love and awe that passed over the angels’ faces—led her to turn herself, and she saw One standing there whom she supposed to be the gardener.
-Then He called her by the old familiar name, with the same intonation of voice, and she knew that it was her Lord.
-The knowledge that He was there, to Whom she owed all, thrilled her and she answered in the country tongue they both knew so well, “Rabboni!”
+Perhaps it was the sense of a presence behind her, or as St. Chrysostom suggests, perhaps it was the expression of awe and love on the angels’ faces, that caused Mary to turn.
+She saw a figure standing there, whom she assumed to be the gardener.
+But then He spoke her name, with the same familiar tone, and she knew at once that it was her Lord.
+The knowledge that He was present, the One to whom she owed everything, filled her with joy, and she responded in the language they both knew so well, “Rabboni!”

-Does not this suggest that in that new life, which lies beyond, we shall hear again the voices speak with which we have been familiar? “‘As we have borne the image of the earthly, we shall also bear the image of the heavenly, and shall have fellowship again with those whom we have lost awhile.”
+Does this not hint at the life to come, where we shall once again hear the voices of those we love, speaking in the same tones with which we are familiar? “‘As we have borne the image of the earthly, we shall also bear the image of the heavenly,” and we will be reunited with those we have lost for a time.

-“Rabboni” is “my Master.”
-We must take the Risen Lord not only as our Saviour, but our Master.
-Too many look to Him only for what He shall do for them in the way of salvation and deliverance from sin, but we shall never realise the fullness of either until we fall at His feet and own Him Master and Lord.
+“Rabboni” means “my Master.”
+We must take the risen Lord not only as our Saviour but also as our Master.
+Too many seek Him only for what He can do for them in terms of salvation or deliverance from sin.
+But we will never experience the fullness of either until we fall at His feet and declare Him Master and Lord.

-It must be a personal act—“My Master.”
-It is not enough that He should be Lord of others, or of His Church.
-He must be thine.
+This must be a personal decision—“My Master.”
+It is not enough that He should be Lord of others or Lord of the Church.
+He must be Lord of your life.
 Give your all for His all.
-Begin to live as if there were none but He and you in this world.
-He is ever appealing to us: “Son!
+Live as if there were no one in this world but you and Him.
+He calls to each of us: “Son!
 Daughter!
-Give Me thine heart, thy love.”
+Give Me your heart, your love.”

-When He is Master, we obey His bidding.
-It is useless to call Him “Lord, Lord,” and not do the things which He says.
-Ours must be the alert ear, the swift foot.
+When He is truly our Master, we will obey His commands.
+It is pointless to call Him “Lord, Lord” and not do what He says.
+We must have a quick ear and a ready foot.
 “Go, tell!”
-So He speaks still.
+He still commands us today.

 Prayer